tomvita/Breeze-Beta/docs/advance_cheat_making_tutorial.md

 With the cheat active, go back to the game and test if your changes have the desired effect.
 Debugging may involve returning to the Asm Composer to tweak your code.

-## Part 2: Advanced Technique - Automated Cheat Generation
+### Advanced Technique - Automated Cheat Generation

 When you cannot find a simple unique hook, you must use conditional logic.
 The [**Gen2 Extra Menu**](menu.md#gen2-extra-menu) offers powerful tools to automate this process.